barrenechea/fl3xbl0w/README.md

 This relies on some previous work provided over [Reddit](https://www.reddit.com/r/Bowflex/comments/mi8wdo/unlocking_bowflex_velocore/) (thanks [xasmx](https://www.reddit.com/user/xasmx/)!) to achieve a deeper understanding on the machine's software & hardware.

-## fl3xbl0w is now located at [barrenechea.cl](https://barrenechea.cl/projects/fl3xbl0w/) !
+## fl3xbl0w is now located at [barrenechea.cl](https://www.barrenechea.cl) !

-The codebase (if you'd like to contribute to) is now located alongside my other projects over [here](https://github.com/SebastianBar/barrenechea-website/tree/main/src/pages/projects).
+The codebase (if you'd like to contribute to it) is now located alongside my other projects over [here](https://github.com/barrenechea/barrenechea-website/tree/main/src/content/projects).